danvega/danvega-dev/blog/2019/04/25/My-new-blog-post-workflow.md

 ---
-slug: 'My-new-blog-post-workflow'
+slug: "My-new-blog-post-workflow"
-title: 'My new blog post workflow'
+title: "My new blog post workflow"
-date: '2019-04-25T13:53:35.054Z'
+date: "2019-04-25T13:53:35.054Z"
 published: false
-excerpt: 'In this article I will outline for you the tools and process I use to create a new blog post'
+excerpt: "In this article I will outline for you the tools and process I use to create a new blog post"
-author: 'Dan Vega'
+author: "Dan Vega"
-tags: ['blogging']
+tags: ["blogging"]
 cover: ./new-blog-post-workflow-cover.png
 ---